Windows PC won't turn on. What to do?

 A few more reasons your PC won’t turn on

-If the issue is not related to hardware then you should probably check other reasons your PC won't turn on or freezes upon startup.
+If the issue is not related to hardware, you should probably check other reasons your PC won't turn on or freezes upon startup.
 Here are a few things you should try:

 As you can see, there are lots of reasons why your PC might not start up.
 None of them means it’s broken for good, and sometimes the fix is very simple.
 So give the tips above a try and see if they work for you.